|

 Photograph Collection, undated

-2 b & w negatives
+2 B/W negatives

 SWCPC 733 E1

 This collection consists of images of Bill Pickett and his horse.
-Bill Pickett was born
+Bill Pickett

-at the Jenks-Branch community on the Travis County line.
-After completing the fifth grade
+was born at the Jenks-Branch community on the Travis County line.
+After

-he became a cowboy.
-To subdue steer, he perfected a method called bulldogging, which was
+completing the fifth grade he became a cowboy.
+To subdue steers, he perfected an original

-biting a steer's upper lip.
-He exhibited the method in rodeos and fairs throughout Texas.
+method called bulldogging, which included biting a steer's upper lip.
+He exhibited

 Pitchfork Ranch